 • Improves motivation by visualising progress

 • Breaks down larger projects into manageable tasks.

 • No time wasted deciding what to do, your list is ready when you are

 There are many task management tools on the market with new ones appearing daily.
 I am currently using.
 I currently use Todoist and Evernote to keep me productive.
 There are many powerful apps that can keep you on the straight and narrow, the key is to choose one and stick with it.
 Many people jump from app to app thinking the app is failing them when in fact it is probably lack of commitment that is letting them down.

 Scheduling the work

 But having a task management system is not the complete answer, your calendar is an essential part of the system.
 Most people use their calendar in some shape or form but few use it to its maximum potential.
 Scheduling all the work that you need to do helps you to prioritise your work and empowers you to rank your work higher than the work of others.
-When you have a visual impression of what you need to do and an idea of how long it is going to take you, you will feel more in control of your day and you won’t have to carry the responsibility of your ToDo list in your head.
+Scheduling your social media can also help get it out of your head and into a plan.
+When you plan your work into a calendar and have a visual impression of what you need to do and an idea of how long it is going to take you, you will feel more in control of your day and you won’t have to carry the responsibility of your ToDo list in your head.

 Using the Zeigarnik Effect to your benefit

 So you see there is a positive side to this story in that you may be able to use the Zeigarnik effect to your benefit.
 If there is something you are procrastinating on, simply get started, once you have committed to a task you are more likely to finish it because the Zeigarnik effect will haunt you until you complete it.
 By working with a task management system and scheduling the work to be done you can use the Zeigarnik effect to your benefit.